Proper Shooting Attire

 Mike Keetch, Custom leather whistle lanyards and leather/canvas half-chaps.

-Which is not to say that English attire is the only way to go, as nice Western attire can look good, when done right.
+Which is not to say that English attire is the only way to go, as nice Western attire can also look good, when done right.
 It’s the camo crowd and blaze orange band of bandits, that can create some bad reputations for hunters, especially when drinking in the middle of a day at a restaurant, and then going back out to drive and hunt.
 Consider the reputation that we cast off as hunters and make sure it is a good one.

 Look the part, but make it a good look.
 And, make it a look that’s right for you.